prateek332/UrlShortener/README.md

 }
 ```
 - If user attempts to visit the shortened url, they are redirected to the complete url which is cached at the server.
+- Cached URL will be removed after 24 hours

 ### Docker Hub Image
 - https://hub.docker.com/r/prateek332/url-shortener